Above: The Carpathia photographed at Pier 54 in New York City on either 18 or 19 April 1912, following the rescue of Titanic survivors.

 In September 1915 Rostron took command of the Mauritania, captaining her for 11 years, taking in duties during the First World War and at one time setting a new record for the fastest Atlantic crossing (the 'Blue Riband').

-And Carpathia?
-She met a sad demise, going on to serve in the war and being torpedoed by a German U-boat on 17 July 1918.
-She lies off the south Irish coast.
+17 July 1918 - the date that SS Carpathia met a sad demise.
+After going on to serve in the First World War she was torpedoed by a German U-boat, sinking off the south Irish coast.